karlvr/consistent.js/README.md

 <h1 ct-show="showTitle">My title</h1>
 ```

-You can also use `ct-hide` to hide the element when the scope property is true.
+You can also use `ct-hide` to hide the element when the scope property is truthy.

-Now create a scope and set the showTitle property.
+Now create a scope and set the `showTitle` property.
 Consistent will show or hide the element using a `display:none` style.
 Consistent also restores the old value of `display` when re-showing, in case it was set to something specifically.

 ```javascript
 var scope = $("h1").consistent();
 scope.showTitle = true;
 scope.$.apply();
 ```

+Note: There is an exception relating to handling of `undefined` with `ct-show` as of v0.14.
+If the scope property referenced in `ct-show` is undefined, Consistent will hide the element.

 #### Animation